Sura3-s/Voice_ChatBot/README.md

 # Voice ChatBot 🤖

-## Overview :
-This is a voice-activated AI chatbot built in Python that uses a pretrained conversational language model (facebook/blenderbot-400M-distill) to generate natural language responses.
+This is a simple Voice-to-Text AI Chatbot built in Python.
-It listens to your speech via microphone, converts it to text, generates AI replies, and speaks back the responses.
-The chatbot supports basic commands like asking the current time and date.
+It listens to your voice, recognizes the speech, generates a response using an AI model, and speaks it back to you.

 ---

 ## Features :
-Speech recognition with microphone input using speech_recognition.
-Natural language generation with Hugging Face's transformers BlenderBot model.
-Text-to-speech using Google Text-to-Speech (gTTS) and playsound.
+- Voice Recognition —> Listens and converts your speech to text.
+- AI Responses —> Answers your questions intelligently.
+- Text-to-Speech —> Speaks the AI's answer out loud.
+- Date & Time —> Can tell you the current date and time.
-Conversation logging to chat_log.txt.
+- Conversation logging to chat_log.txt.
-Audio recordings of user input saved to recordings/ folder.
+- Audio recordings of user input saved to recordings/ folder.
-Handles simple commands (time, date, greetings).
-Exit command with keywords: "exit", "quit", or "bye".
+- Exit command with keywords: "exit", "quit", or "bye".

 ---